pattonsgirl/Fall2020-CEG2350/Labs/Lab01/README.md

 * You should have a terminal already installed.
 Hunt it down ;)

 ## Lab Procedure
 Perform the following tasks.
-Document your progress in a plain text file named `Lab01-LastName.txt`
+Document your answers in a plain text file named `Lab01-LastName.txt`
 where LastName is your last name

 At the top of the file please enter your personal details as follows: